DonAugwin/Taxi-fare-prediction-Machine-learning-/README.md

 Seaborn
 Matplotlib
 Lightgbm
-Please note these libraries are already installed in your Kaggle notebook.
 Python in-built libraries can also be used.
 Using libraries like TensorFlow, PyTorch, NLTK, word2vec, textblob etc is not allowed.

 R2 score is used for evaluation.